kubernetes-retired/kpng/hack/README.md

 - One example of a starting contribution might be pushing directly to a local registry and configuring kind to use this reg, so dockerhub isnt required.
-- Or a `tilt` recipe which hot reloads all kpng on code changes.
+- Or a `tilt` recipe which hot reloads all kpng on code changes